- Learn More

 - Asking for contact names if there do not appear to be immediate opportunities available

 - Indicating that you will follow up with regard to future possibilities

 - Sending a thank you note/email, acknowledging the time and information they gave you

 Consult with a Co-op Coordinator before this stage

 Complete the Self-Directed Work Term Application and submit to your home co-op program

-Review the Student Handbook, paying special attention to Partnership Responsibilities on page 13.
+Review the Co-op Student Guide, paying special attention to Partnership Responsibilities page.
 Partners include the student, employer, SFU Co-op and the University

 Are you a student entrepreneur, changemaker or team ready to commit to your start-up full-time for a semester? eCoop allows you to receive a financial award while working full-time on your very own start-up—complete with dedicated mentorship and space from Coast Capital Savings Venture Connection.